Abraham Friedman's Navy Yard ID, 1947

 WHAT WE HAVE – Collections of the Brooklyn Navy Yard Archives

 The Brooklyn Navy Yard’s collections are made available to general researchers at the museum’s reference center, located on the second floor of BLDG 92.
 There you will find our Collections database containing more than 7,000 photographs, architectural plans, artifacts, and ephemera items related to the history of the Brooklyn Navy Yard, as well as the full run of the Navy Yard’s newspaper, the Shipworker, which was published from 1941 to 1966.
 You may visit the reference center during BLDG 92's normal operating hours.
 No appointment is required.
-Our museum’s interactive resource guides are happy to assist you with these resources.
+Visitor Services Staff can offer limited research support.
+Should you want a copy of any item found in the Collections database, please note the item number, and complete and submit a Reproduction Request Form to Archives staff.

-The bulk of the archival collections maintained by the Brooklyn Navy Yard Development Corporation consist of architectural plans dating between the 1910s and 1966.
+The bulk of the archival collections maintained by the Brooklyn Navy Yard Development Corporation Archives consist of architectural plans dating between the 1910s and 1966.
 There is also a modest collection of material related to the history and development of the Yard, artifacts salvaged from the Yard, as well as personal papers donated by individuals or families of Yard workers.
 A small reference library and vertical file of research material is also available for consultation.
 Fuller descriptions of these collections will be posted here when available.
-If you would like to donate material to the archives, please see our support page.
+Refer to our Collection Development Policy for more details on the type of materials we seek to collect.
+If you would like to donate material to the archives, please visit our support page.

-Currently the physical archives is not able to host external researchers in person.
-However we do offer a remote reference service.
-For this service we ask that you fill out a Researcher Registration Form or email the archives directly.
+The BNYDC Archives are open by appointment only, Monday through Friday, between 9am and 5pm.
+Please read our reading room regulations prior to your visit.
+The Archives also offers remote reference services.
+For this service we ask that you fill out a Research Request Form.
 Please be as specific as possible as to what materials or information you are researching.
-We will review your request to determine if our holdings meet your needs, and arrange for a time when our staff can be made available to help you.
 Please note, due to the high volume of requests we cannot guarantee an immediate response.
-Archives staff endeavor to respond to all external inquiries within 10 business days.
+Archives staff endeavor to respond to all external inquiries within two weeks.